AljoschaMeyer/pavo-bootstrap/README.md

 - hygienic, scoped macros
 - immutable arrays, sets and maps
 - exceptions
-- an event loop accessed via lazy, cancellable promises
 - a module loading mechanism that acts as a [capability system](https://en.wikipedia.org/wiki/Capability-based_security) for effectful code
-- fully deterministic semantics
+- a large subset  of the semantics is fully deterministic, capabilities can be used to only allow deterministic code
 - tail recursion elemination (not for all tail calls, but according to a decidable syntactic criterium)

-The closest relative of pavo is probably [clojure](https://clojure.org/index), other important influences include [lua](http://www.lua.org/), [E](http://www.erights.org/) and [node.js](https://nodejs.org/en/).
+The closest relative of pavo is probably [clojure](https://clojure.org/index), other important influences include [lua](http://www.lua.org/) and [E](http://www.erights.org/).

+TODO

+- cooperative multitasking (futures vs channels?
+Isolation of (background) resources?
+Cancellations?)
+- preemptive multitasking (simple implementation via slightly modified metacircular evaluator, isolation?)
+- counting reduction steps, eval up to a precise number of reduction steps (this can also be used for deterministic preemptive multitasking), bounded eval (up until a monotonically growing measure hits a limit, the measure may not grow faster than the number of reduction steps)

 ---